timelockcoin/tym/doc/README.md

 ### macOS

-Drag TimelockCoin-Qt to your applications folder, and then run TimelockCoin-Qt.
+Drag timelockcoin-Qt to your applications folder, and then run timelockcoin-Qt.

 ### Need Help?

-* See the documentation at the [TimelockCoin Wiki](https://github.com/TimelockCoin-Project/TimelockCoin/wiki) for help and more information.
+* See the documentation at the [timelockcoin Wiki](https://github.com/timelockcoinvps-project/timelockcoin/wiki) for help and more information.
-* Ask for help on [BitcoinTalk](https://bitcointalk.org/index.php?topic=1262920.0) or on the [TimelockCoin Forum](http://forum.timelockcoin.org/).
+* Ask for help on [timelockcoin Helpdesk](https://timelockcoin.com/).
-* Join our Discord server [Discord Server](https://discord.timelockcoin.org)
+* Join our Discord server [Discord Server](https://discord.gg/RpBXAnvp7k)

 Building
 ---------------------
-The following are developer notes on how to build TimelockCoin Core on your native platform.
+The following are developer notes on how to build timelockcoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [Dependencies](dependencies.md)
 - [macOS Build Notes](build-osx.md)